 Focal length: Full-frame around 24-40mm; APS-C 15-24mm; Four-thirds 12-20mm

-Very useful for filming master shots of the whole scene, or getting in close and working in cramped spaces.
-Easy to handhold, with strong perspective and good depth of field.
-Drawback: closeups will be distorted.
+These lenses are very useful for filming master shots of a whole scene, or getting in close and working in cramped spaces.
+They’re easy to handhold, perspective looks dramatic, and there’s good depth of field (a lot of the shot is in focus at the same time).
+The big drawback is that closeups will be distorted.
 If you want to shoot with just one prime lens, this may be the one to have.

 Focal length: Full-frame around 50mm; APS-C around 35mm; Four-thirds 25mm.

 These lenses offer natural-looking perspective.
-They are good for two-shots and mid shots (hips to head) but they give slight distortion if used for closeups.
-50mm prime lenses are usually small and ‘fast’ (they have a wide maximum aperture which lets in a lot of light). f/1.8 versions are compact and give excellent image quality for the money; faster versions (1.4 or 1.2) are bigger and more expensive.
+They’re good for two-shots of people, and mid shots (hips to head) but they give slight distortion if you use them for closeups.
+50mm prime lenses are usually small and ‘fast’ (they have a wide maximum aperture to let in a lot of light). f/1.8 versions are compact and give excellent image quality for the money; faster versions (1.4 or 1.2) are bigger and more expensive.
+The wide maximum apertures make for shallow depth of field: good if you want to use focus creatively, not so good if you need everything to be sharp.

 Medium telephoto or ‘portrait’ lens